status-im/nim-toml-serialization/README.md

     table[key] = r.parseInt(int)
 ```

+Since v0.2.1 you can choose to use `OrderedTable` instead of `Table` using `-d:tomlOrderedTable` compile time switch.

 ## Sets and list-like
 Similar to `Table`, sets and list or array like data structure can be parsed using
 `parseList` template.
 It come with two flavors, indexed and non indexed.